How to Quit a Job the Right Way (Step-by-Step Guide)

 Aim to quit with honour and dignity

 The way you handle issues can determine your character.
 For your employer to see dignity, appreciation and honour, consider leaving your job on good terms.
 Consider your morals and avoid speaking ill of the management or your supervisors.
-Making co-workers or the company look bad only describes the negative side of your characters.
+Making coworkers or the company look bad only describes the negative side of your character.
 Leaving with honour and dignity can elevate the willingness of your manager to write you a good letter of recommendation.

-Consider the cost of quitting.
+Consider the cost of quitting

 If you have found another job or are hoping to get a better job, think twice about the other job before leaving your current one.
 Things may seem better before you get there, but you may not understand the challenges before your arrival.
 Jobs have their pros and cons, pluses and minuses, but the key is being realistic.
 Sometimes running away from a challenge or a problem is not always the solution.
 Consider if the reason for quitting can be resolved and whether the other job has the resolution and other advantages.